Skip to content

 Reason code categories

-The following tables show the Stripe categories for each card network’s dispute reason codes.
-A network’s reason code is available on the dispute object.
-For a deeper look at dispute reason codes for Visa, Mastercard, and Amex, see Dispute reason codes.
+The following tables show the Stripe categories for each payment method’s dispute reason codes.
+The reason code is available on the dispute object.
+For more information about Visa, Mastercard, and Amex, see Dispute reason codes.

 Credit not processed